Anteii/Lab-2/README.md

 ## Train pipeline

-I selected [модель классификации текстов](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base-sentiment) for this practice work and modified it (by removing neutral class).
+I selected [this model](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base-sentiment) for the practice and modified it (by removing neutral class).
 Dockerfile for this stage located in `train_model` directory.
 Working directory structure for this stage:

 ```
 .